 Donations in support of the Calsyn Award may be made by check (made out to "UMSL Gerontology" with "Calsyn Award" in the memo line) or via the University Advancement website.
 Mail your check to 134 Bellerive Hall, 1 University Blvd., St. Louis, MO 63121.

 ABOUT THE CALSYN SCHOLARSHIP: This award is given in memory of Albert and Virginia Calsyn who were ordinary people who worked extraordinarily hard in raising their seven children.
 Throughout their lives they devoted considerable time to charitable work, particularly for the St. Vincent DePaul Society and the Catholic Missions.
 Having experienced poverty themselves they were particularly supportive of public and private programs that assisted low income individuals.
 This tuition scholarship is given to a Masters student with solid academics and a demonstrated commitment to the service of older adults and their families.
 The Gerontology faculty choose the winner each June and the award is made in September.
-The current award amount is $1,500.
+The award amount varies, somewhat, based on interest earnings on the endowment.
+It is usually in the $750-1,500 range and given as a tuition scholarship.

 Recent Past Winners: